AbbasElHachem/pws-pyqc/README.md

 ### How to use

-**Flowchart from raw PWS data to filtered data for interpolation**
+**Flowchart from raw PWS data to filtered data for interpolation** The three main codes corresponding to the IBF, Bias correction and EBF are available in the python_code folder
 ![flowchart_netatmo_paper](https://user-images.githubusercontent.com/22959071/106765543-3303fb00-6639-11eb-92d8-d0e06a6044f1.png)

 #### Indicator based Filter IBF